 The Company believes that adherence to high corporate standards is a key condition for ensuring transparent, responsible and trustworthy governance that contributes to the successful development of the Company and the achievement of consistently high financial performance.

-The principles of corporate governance of PhosAgro, the structure of governing bodies, governance practices and procedures are set in the Company’s Charter and Corporate Governance Code .
-The current version of PhosAgro Corporate Governance Code has been developed in accordance with Russian legislation, the Charter and other internal regulations of PJSC PhosAgro, with due account for security market operators’ requirements and recommendations set by the Corporate Governance Code approved by the Board of Directors of the Bank of Russia.
-The provisions of the Corporate Governance Code of PJSC PhosAgro are consistent with the Corporate Governance Code approved by the Board of Directors of the Bank of Russia and, on the whole, are in line with the principles and key recommendations contained therein.
+The principles of corporate governance of the Company, the structure of governing bodies, governance practices and procedures are set in the Company’s Charter and the Corporate Governance Code .
+The current version of PJSC PhosAgro Corporate Governance Code has been developed in accordance with Russian legislation, the Charter and other internal documents of the Company, with due account for security market operators’ requirements and recommendations set by the Corporate Governance Code approved by the Board of Directors of the Bank of Russia.
+The provisions of the Corporate Governance Code of the Company are consistent with the Corporate Governance Code approved by the Board of Directors of the Bank of Russia and the UK Corporate Governance Code.

 The Board of Directors is accountable to the shareholders for the development and successful implementation of the long-term development strategy of the Company, as well as for the establishment of milestones for evaluating the management performance efficiency and, ultimately, for evaluating this efficiency.
 The executive bodies of the Company are accountable to the Board of Directors and the General Meeting of Shareholders of the Company.